karroge10/Movie-Survey-Form-Website/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## Support or Contact
+I am very opened to suggestions and learning about new techniques that can help me improve my skills.

-Have any suggestions or interested in contacting me?
+Have any recommendations or interested in contacting me?
 Send me a message!

 My email is karroge10@gmail.com.